GoogleCloudPlatform/accelerated-platforms/docs/use-cases/model-fine-tuning-pipeline/README.md

 With our prepared dataset, we proceed to fine-tune the Gemma model using PyTorch's Low-Rank Adaptation (LoRA) within the Parameter-Efficient Fine-Tuning (PEFT) framework.
 This approach incorporates Transformer Reinforcement Learning's (TRL) Supervised Fine-Tuning (SFT) methodology.
 The SFT process is initiated by providing the _`SFTrainer`_ with both the dataset and the specific tuning parameter configurations.

 While single-GPU setups without quantization might be sufficient, scaling to multiple GPUs across multiple hosts necessitates sharding and distributed workload management.
 We employ Fully Sharded Data Parallelism ([FSDP](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/)) for model sharding and leverage [Accelerate](https://huggingface.co/docs/accelerate/en/index) for efficient distributed training.

+The resulting fine-tuned model is, Built with Meta Llama 3.1, using the the data prepared by the Llama 3.1 on Vertex AI API.

 ### **Initial Fine-Tuning and Optimization**